solliancenet/microsoft-postgresql-developer-guide/11_01_Infrastructure/11_01_Infrastructure.md

 ### Log Analytics

-Once you configure your Diagnostic Settings, you can navigate to the Log Analytics workspace.
-You can perform specific filtered queries on interesting categories.
-Are you looking for slow queries?
+Once Diagnostic Settings are configued, it is possible to navigate to the Log Analytics workspace and perform specific filtered queries on interesting categories.
+Looking for slow queries?
+Using KQL it is possible to find them.

 ![This image shows a KQL query.](media/azure-diagnostic-query.png "Sample KQL query")

-Now, you can review the results from your query.
+Now, review the results from the query.
 There is a wealth of information about the category.

 ![This image shows KQL query results.](media/azure-diagnostic-query-result.png "Sample KQL query results")